dqops/dqo/docs/checks/column/blanks/whitespace-text-found.md

 # whitespace text found data quality checks

-Column-level check that ensures that there are no more than a maximum number of whitespace texts in a monitored column.
+A column-level check that ensures that there are no more than a maximum number of whitespace texts in a monitored column.

 ___